Corni33/CarND_P11_PathPlanning/README.md

 # Path Planning

 This project deals with path planning for a vehicle driving on a simulated highway.
 The vehicle should avoid collisions with other traffic participants, adapt its speed to preceding vehicles and change lanes if it's safe and reasonable.
-(Note: All following statements about code lines refer to the file [main.cpp](https://github.com/Corni33/CarND_P11_PathPlanning/blob/master/src/main.cpp))
+(Note: All references to code lines refer to the file [main.cpp](https://github.com/Corni33/CarND_P11_PathPlanning/blob/master/src/main.cpp)))

 ## Path Generation